k3dz0r/docs-backup/providers-offers.md

 <br/>
 <br/>

-Refer to the documentation of the [`offers update`](/developers/cli_commands/offers/offers/update) SPCTL command to learn more about the other fields.
+It is important that your offer is well-documented, operational, and not containing anything illegal.

+Please refer to the [**Moderation Guidelines**](/developers/marketplace/moderation/) for more details.

 ---

 ### Offer requirements

+**Second**, a .json with the values of the required slots and options for your solution or data offer.

-You must specify the values of the required slots and options for your Solution or Data offers.
-Each slot has its price, either Fixed or Per Hour.
-Depending on the requirements, the customer will select a TEE compute offer configuration, which cannot be lower than your requirements.
-Read more about the slots and options [here](/developers/fundamentals/slots).
+You can learn more about the slots and options [here](/developers/fundamentals/slots).

+In a few words: each offer, either solution or data, has system requirements for execution.
+This is where you specify these requirements.
+Each requirements slot can have its own price, either Fixed or Per Hour.
+Depending on these requirements, the customer will select a TEE compute offer configuration, which cannot be lower than your requirements.
-Every offer you create may have multiple requirements slots.
-For each slot you want to add, you must create a separate JSON file.
-In this guide, it will be called `offer-slot.json`, but you can choose any name you want.

-Copy and save the following format in your `offer-slot.json` file:
+Copy and save this format in a .json file.
+You can name it anything you want, but for this tutorial let's call it `offer-slot.json`.

+Do this for each requirements slot that you want to add to the offer (you can have multiple).

 ```json title="offer-slot.json"
 {